 What type of drug is Takhzyro?

-Takhzyro (lanadelumab-flyo) is the first monoclonal antibody approved in the U.S. to prevent hereditary angioedema (HAE) types I and II.
+- Takhzyro (lanadelumab-flyo) was the first monoclonal antibody approved in the U.S. to prevent hereditary angioedema (HAE) types I and II.
 It is used in patients 2 years of age and older.

 What is hereditary angioedema (HAE)?

 Hereditary angioedema (HAE) is a rare genetic condition that occurs in people with low levels of certain proteins (C1-INH and C4) in their body.
 The low levels of proteins trigger excessive activation of the complement pathway and another protein called kallikrein.
 This increase in kallikrein activity results in too much bradykinin, the substance that causes HAE attacks.

 HAE leads to severe, sudden swelling in the body caused by fluid that collects in deep layers of the skin, and may affect the stomach, limbs, face and throat.

 What side effects occur with Takhzyro?

 Seek emergency medical help or call 911 if you have signs of an allergic reaction to Takhzyro.
 Signs of an allergic reaction may include hives, rash, fast heartbeat, difficult breathing (wheezing), chest tightness, feeling light-headed or faint, swelling of your face, lips, tongue, or throat.

 Common Takhzyro side effects may include:

 - pain, redness, or bruising where the injection was given.

 Takhzyro has not been studied in pregnant or breastfeeding women.
 Talk to your healthcare provider about the risk of taking this drug in pregnancy or during breastfeeding.